Orange-OpenSource/a11y-guidelines/src/en/articles/user-preference-media-queries.md

 They make it possible to accommodate concrete user needs, such as reduced motion, increased contrast, color scheme preferences, reduced transparency, or reduced data usage.

 Their implementation is generally straightforward, yet their impact on user comfort can be significant.

-When implemented thoughtfully, these adaptations can significantly improve the experience of many users.
+When implemented thoughtfully, these adaptations can improve the experience of many users.

 User preference *media features* also illustrate an important evolution of the Web.
 Rather than adapting only to the technical characteristics of a device, interfaces can now respond to preferences expressed by their users.

+However, detecting a preference is only the first step.
+An accessible implementation must also ensure that the interface responds appropriately to that preference and does not unnecessarily prevent the user agent from applying the corresponding adaptations.

-As a result, they contribute to creating experiences that are more personalized, more comfortable, and, in many cases, more accessible.
+Used thoughtfully and tested across relevant environments, user preference *media features* contribute to creating interfaces that are more adaptable, more comfortable, and, in many cases, more accessible.

 ## References